azerimaker/Penguino-SAMR34/README.md

 # Penguino Feather LoRa development board
 This repo contains all the necessary design and fabrication files for the Penguino radio module and its @Adafruit Father style breakout board.
-First prototype batch has been sold on [Tindie](https://www.tindie.com/products/16985/) and some more info can be found there.
+First prototype batch has been sold on [Tindie](https://www.tindie.com/products/16985/) and some more info can be found on the corresponding [hackaday.io](https://hackaday.io/project/168876-penguino-feather-samr34-lora-dev-board) project page.

 ### Upcoming updates w/ v1.3:
 - This product will now be called Penguino instead of TinyLoRa due to a request from Semtech - the company behind the LoRa&reg; trademark.